- What Causes Hip Joint Pain?

 Natural sources include almonds, sunflower seeds, spinach, and avocados.

-Best Vitamins for Hip Join Pain #4: Vitamin K2
+Best Vitamins for Hip Joint Pain #4: Vitamin K2

 Why Vitamin K2 Is Important for Bone and Joint Health